Brian-Pho/CR4-DL/content/posts/textbooks/23-problems-in-systems-neuroscience/index.md

         - Rather, they must be inferred based on global context and higher-level knowledge, but the global context isn’t clear until there’s some degree of certainty about the presence of low-level features.
         - E.g. Kanizsa Illusion.
 ![Kansia Illusion](kanizsa-illusion.png)
-        - Some theorists have argued that recognition depends on information circulating through corticocortical feedback loops in order to disambiguate representations at both levels in parallel.
+        - Some theorists have argued that recognition depends on information circulating through corticocortical feedback loops to disambiguate representations at both levels in parallel.
         - But this doesn’t match our results of how we can recognize objects so quickly.
         - There’s a rich set of feedback connections from higher levels into V1, but little is known about the computational role of these connections.
         - One hypothesis is that these higher areas play a role in enhancing the salience of stimuli.